rvanheest/Literature-Study-Feedback-Control/Blog/README.md

 Although in the virtual world these delays only occur in certain systems, they always occur in the physical world.
 Besides delays, we also have to deal with lags and inverse responses if we are designing a feedback system that involves physical world objects.
 This is due to the fact that this world is continuous, where objects cannot move from a certain position A to another position B in an instant.
 In fact they are bounded to a certain non-infinite velocity, which may require large amounts of force, energy and power, which may not be available or even impossible to supply.
 This makes designing feedback systems very hard and often results in error prone outputs.

 ##Lag, delay and inverse response
-For a good understanding, we need to take a closer look to lags, delays and inverse responses first and give some examples.
+For a good understanding, we need to take a closer look at lags, delays and inverse responses first.
+We will do so using some examples.
 A system has **lag** when it slowly responds to a control input.
 It will respond immediately, but it will take while before it reaches the desired value.
 This is also called an **immediate partial response**.
 An example of this is applying heat to a pot on the stove.
 As soon as the heat is applied, the temperature in the vessel gradually starts to rise.
 When the heat is turned of, the temperature will gradually drop back to the environment's temperature.

 ![Heating a vessel](images/Heated vessel.png)